Lidar: Atmosphere

 Backscatter from the atmosphere directly gives a measure of clouds and aerosols.
 Other derived measurements from backscatter such as winds or cirrus ice crystals require careful selecting of the wavelength and/or polarization detected.
 Doppler lidar and Rayleigh Doppler lidar are used to measure temperature and wind speed along the beam by measuring the frequency of the backscattered light.
 The Doppler broadening of gases in motion allows the determination of properties via the resulting frequency shift.
 Scanning lidars, such as NASA's conical-scanning HARLIE, have been used to measure atmospheric wind velocity.
 The ESA wind mission ADM-Aeolus will be equipped with a Doppler lidar system in order to provide global measurements of vertical wind profiles.
 A doppler lidar system was used in the 2008 Summer Olympics to measure wind fields during the yacht competition.

 Doppler lidar systems are also now beginning to be successfully applied in the renewable energy sector to acquire wind speed, turbulence, wind veer, and wind shear data.
 Both pulsed and continuous wave systems are being used.
 Pulsed systems use signal timing to obtain vertical distance resolution, whereas continuous wave systems rely on detector focusing.

-The term, eolics, has been proposed to describe the collaborative and interdisciplinary study of wind using computational fluid mechanics simulations and Doppler lidar measurements.
+The term eolics has been proposed to describe the collaborative and interdisciplinary study of wind using computational fluid mechanics simulations and Doppler lidar measurements.

 The ground reflection of an airborne lidar gives a measure of surface reflectivity (assuming the atmospheric transmittance is well known) at the lidar wavelength, however, the ground reflection is typically used for making absorption measurements of the atmosphere.
 "Differential absorption lidar" (DIAL) measurements utilize two or more closely spaced (less than 1 nm) wavelengths to factor out surface reflectivity as well as other transmission losses, since these factors are relatively insensitive to wavelength.
 When tuned to the appropriate absorption lines of a particular gas, DIAL measurements can be used to determine the concentration (mixing ratio) of that particular gas in the atmosphere.
 This is referred to as an Integrated Path Differential Absorption (IPDA) approach, since it is a measure of the integrated absorption along the entire lidar path.
 IPDA lidars can be either pulsed or CW and typically use two or more wavelengths.
 IPDA lidars have been used for remote sensing of carbon dioxide and methane.

 Synthetic array lidar allows imaging lidar without the need for an array detector.
 It can be used for imaging Doppler velocimetry, ultra-fast frame rate imaging (millions of frames per second), as well as for speckle reduction in coherent lidar.
 An extensive lidar bibliography for atmospheric and hydrospheric applications is given by Grant.

+Flood forecasting

+In Japan, differential absorption lidar (DIAL) and Raman lidar technologies are being developed to improve the accuracy of flood forecasting and rainfall prediction, in response to increasingly frequent and severe weather events driven by climate change.